My name is Chris Cirillo and I am the owner of Kodiak Bodybuilding Apparel.

 I attended the Mr. Pittsburgh competition every year and other local shows as well.
 As much as I liked the pros, I had just as much respect for the local level competitors.
-I spent years paying my dues in the gym as I dreamed of stepping on stage before finally doing so.
+Eventually I also would step on stage.

 As an homage to old school bodybuilding and the work ethic that goes with it, I founded Kodiak Bodybuilding Apparel in the fall of 2017.
 But it was in the summer of 1998 that the first ever Kodiak shirt was created by a 13 year old kid with a mullet.
 The shirt was a black tank top purchased from the dollar store.
 I hand sewed a piece of another shirt on it and wrote "Kodiak" on it using black and red sharpies.
 Today the name takes on an entirely different meaning.

 We as bodybuilders train hard for the sake of training hard.
 We do it because we love it.
-We compete to be champions.
 We don't do it for attention or validation.
 We enjoy testing our mental toughness and taking our physiques to the absolute limit.
 Not everyone can do this.